-Field Education at CSUSM exposes students to the inextricable link between social welfare and social work practice and the broader social contexts of socioeconomics, population demographics, political systems; and how regional, national, and global factors affect and inform direct social work practice; and how as social workers, they can inform policies that will positively impact clients and communities.
+On a macro level, field education exposes students to the inextricable link between social welfare, social work practice, and the broader social contexts of socioeconomics, population demographics, and political systems.
+Students learn how regional, national, and global factors affect direct social work practice; and how as social workers, they can inform policies that will positively impact clients and communities.